Shabaanm/airbnb-clone-project/README.md

 Autharasation - username and password verification, permissions and access related HTTPS/SSL/TLS - data transmission security, verification, packet data loss prevention and Throttling
+ ## CI/CD Pipeline
+ CI/CD pipelines automate the process of building, testing, and deploying applications, allowing developers to deliver updates quickly and  reliably.
+Continuous Integration (CI) ensures that new code is automatically tested and merged, while Continuous Delivery/Deployment (CD)  prepares and pushes code to production with minimal manual effort.
+Common tools used in CI/CD pipelines include GitHub Actions, GitLab CI/CD, Jenkins, and Travis CI for automation; Docker for containerization; and Kubernetes, AWS, or Azure for deployment.
+These tools help streamline development, reduce bugs, and support faster, safer software releases.

 # airbnb-clone-project